 In 2025 the U.S. imposed additional tariffs on Chinese imports that at one point pushed total duties as high as 130% on certain Chinese goods, while China responded with its own tariffs on American products and restrictions on key materials used in manufacturing.

 When tariffs, export limits, and higher fuel prices hit at the same time, companies often face rising costs and supply delays.
-That combination can slow production and tighten availability of certain products across the market.
+That combination can slow production and make certain products less available to the day-today American.

 The Numbers Behind the Sudden Fuel Spike